jackkoppa/cityaq/README.md

 ## Background
 Single page Angular app to compare simple air quality data for different cities, using data from the [OpenAQ](https://openaq.org/) API.
 Intended to be a quick, mobile-first reference for current air quality information around the world.
 Strongly typed API implementation using TypeScript; Angular Material for UI components.

-Created at the Oct.
-21 Hack & Tell, hosted by Rokkincat.

 ## Running Locally
 ### Install
 * Node.js & npm ([link](https://nodejs.org/en/download/))